Extiri/Extiri.github.io/about.markdown

 permalink: /about/
 ---

 Extiri provides apps for developers.
-On this website you can find announcments and news from Extiri.
+On this website you can find announcements and news from Extiri.